morphed

 March 12, 2026By Bilal Azhar

-20+ Nano Banana prompts for anime characters, manga art, and action figure photography.
-Shonen, Ghibli, cyberpunk, chibi styles — with real technique breakdowns.
+25+ copy-paste Nano Banana prompts for anime characters, manga panels, and action figures.
+Shonen, Ghibli, cyberpunk, chibi, and dark fantasy styles with technique breakdowns.

 For a broader overview of the model, see our complete Nano Banana prompts guide.
-For related creative directions, explore Nano Banana prompts for aesthetic pictures.
+For related creative directions, explore Nano Banana prompts for aesthetic pictures and Nano Banana 2 prompts.

-The One Rule That Fixes 90% of Bad Anime Prompts
+The Single Rule That Fixes Most Failed Anime Prompts

 Most anime prompts fail because they combine conflicting style references.
-"Photorealistic Studio Ghibli cyberpunk watercolor anime" asks the model to be four things at once, and it produces visual noise — an incoherent mess that looks like none of the referenced styles.
+"Photorealistic Studio Ghibli cyberpunk watercolor anime" asks the model to satisfy four incompatible aesthetics simultaneously.
+The result is visual noise that looks like none of the referenced styles.

 The rule: Pick one primary style anchor and stick with it.
 You can add one complementary modifier, but no more.

-• "Shonen manga style, vibrant colors" — works
+• "Shonen manga style, vibrant colors" works because shonen and vibrant colors are complementary

-• "Studio Ghibli inspired, soft watercolor textures" — works
+• "Studio Ghibli inspired, soft watercolor textures" works because Ghibli and watercolor align naturally

-• "Cyberpunk anime, Blade Runner neon aesthetic" — works
+• "Cyberpunk anime, Blade Runner neon aesthetic" works because both reference the same visual language

-• "Studio Ghibli photorealistic cyberpunk manga shonen" — produces garbage
+• "Studio Ghibli photorealistic cyberpunk manga shonen" produces incoherent output

 The style keyword is the single most important element in any anime prompt.
-Get it right and everything else follows.
+Get it right and the lighting, color, and composition follow.

 Shonen action anime emphasizes dynamic poses, dramatic lighting, and high-energy battle or power-up scenes.
-These are the prompts that produce the kind of illustrations you would see as a key visual on a manga volume cover.
+These prompts produce the kind of illustrations you would see as a key visual on a manga volume cover.

 AI-generated anime warrior illustration created with Nano Banana